What is Botulinum toxin type A?

 - A “cobblestoned” appearance to the chin

-What is the Difference Between Botox, Dysport, and Xeomin?
+What is the Difference Between Botox, Dysport, Xeomin, Jeuveau, and Daxxify?

 Now you know that each of these products contain the same active ingredient: botulinum toxin type A, and are designed to address the same types of wrinkles and other cosmetic concerns.
 So how are they different?
 The main distinction lies in their formulation, which influences the dosage used, how much the product spreads, and how quickly a patient might see the results.
 For example, Botox Cosmetic is formulated with an accompanying protein.
-Dysport contains a smaller version of a similar protein, while Xeomin doesn’t contain an accompanying protein at all.
-All three products are FDA approved and have been used safely and effectively for years.
+Dysport and Jeuveau contain similar proteins, while Xeomin doesn’t contain an accompanying protein at all.
+Daxxify, or “DAXI”, contains a peptide instead of a protein and may be considered a “cleaner” neurotoxin as it does not contain any human or animal byproducts.
+All five products are FDA approved and have been used safely and effectively for some time.
 Which of these products is best for you will depend on your unique anatomy, your goals, and your cosmetic surgeon’s recommendations.

 Choosing a Provider for Injectable Treatments